KevinSayers/k8spermissions/README.md

 # k8spermissions

 Simple pods for testing user permissions in Kubernetes.
+Also a simple demo of writing to a persistent volume

+* `userpod.yml` is meant to generate a file as a specified user not as root
+* `pod.yml` generates a file as root
+* `pv.yml` persistent volume for use with NFS

 Outstanding issues:
 * runAsGroup still results in a file group ownership as root